wowashuwow/case-study-academy/course/using-case-studies-in-the-sales-process/to-close-deals.md

 # How to use case studies in the sales process

-There are so many opportunities in the sales process where you can make use of case studies to drive prospects closer to the finish line.
+There are so many opportunities in the sales process where you can use case studies to drive prospects closer to the finish line.

 ## During initial conversations